andrea-trenti/ai-economics-analysis/TABLE_OF_CONTENTS.md

 - 188 references from authoritative sources
 - Quantitative analysis across all dimensions
 - PDF format optimized for academic and professional use
+- Working draft, index missing and not finished paragrafs somewhere